 Why isn’t TorBox compatible with the Raspberry Pi 3 Model B or older hardware… and why don’t you offer a 32-bit version of TorBox?

-Technically, TorBox should run on a Raspberry Pi 3 Model B, but we observed that sometimes the old Pi is a little overwhelmed by the workload, resulting in responsive latency.
-Some users reported that occasionally, they lost Internet connections or the TorBox froze.
+Technically, TorBox should run on a Raspberry Pi 3 Model B, but the workload sometimes overwhelms the old Pi, resulting in responsive latency or even freeze.
+For example, some users reported that occasionally, they lost Internet connections or the TorBox froze.
 Regarding freezing, we could also see this after a longer running time.
+Also, we lately saw that the additional network drivers lead to a locked-out situation, meaning that a login with SSH wouldn’t be possible anymore if a USB adapter were used, which relies on such a network driver.
 In short, on a Raspberry Pi 3 Model B, TorBox may run stable for a day but is not recommended for use for days or weeks.
+Also, the Raspberry Pi 3 Model B is only an option with a WiFi USB adapter, which works “out-of-the-box” and doesn’t need additional drivers.
 These observations and recommendations are valid for the TorBox image based on Raspberry Pi OS “Bookworm” lite 64-bit.
 TorBox, based on an older Raspberry Pi OS lite 32-bit, may run without any issue – we don’t know that for sure.
 You can try it using the installation scripts on old/new Raspberry Pi OS, Debian, or Ubuntu installations.

 We don’t provide image files other than the one based on Raspberry Pi OS “Bookworm” lite 64-bit.
 The reason is that this is the most likely requested version.
 However, the most important is that we don’t have the time and capacity to build and test different image files.
 However, you can easily install TorBox with our installation scripts on a newly created SD Card hosting Raspberry Pi OS “Bookworm” lite 32-bit.